 So, you'vre ridden out the cupcake, cake pop, and whoopee pie crazes.
 You've eaten fennel-scented artisan bread pudding out of little mason jars.
 Whatever the next big dessert trend may be, the library has you covered.
-(Well, mostly, since we do not have books about cronuts and mug cakes . . . yet.)
-The following are some of the contenders on how to make extra special marshmallows, doughuts, popcorn, ice cream sandwiches, popsicles, and Jello.
+(Well, mostly, since we do not have books about cronuts . . . yet.)
+The following are some of the contenders on how to make extra special marshmallows, doughuts, popcorn, ice cream sandwiches, popsicles, Jello, and mug cakes.